tailhook/vagga/examples/laravel_alpine/README.rst

     $ vagga _run php artisan make:auth

-This will also give us a nice layout at ``resources/views/layouts/app.blade.php``.
+This will give us a nice layout at ``resources/views/layouts/app.blade.php``.

 Then, add a couple system dependencies needed for ``artisan`` and ``sqlite`` to work properly with our project: